SySS-Research/Lauschgeraet/README.md

-Download a suitable [Kali Linux image for ARM](https://www.offensive-security.com/kali-linux-arm-images/), install it on a Raspberry Pi, Banana Pi or some other compatible device, make sure you got root access via SSH and that the device has internet access.
+Download a suitable [Kali Linux image for ARM](https://www.offensive-security.com/kali-linux-arm-images/), install it on a Raspberry Pi, Banana Pi or some other compatible device.

-I recommend mounting the iso first with guestfish to enable SSH:
+To make sure you got root access via SSH and that the device has internet access, I recommend mounting the iso first with guestfish to enable SSH:

 ```
 $ guestfish -a kali-linux-2019.2-rpi3-nexmon-64.img